Article ID: 852 - Last Modified: December 3, 2013

 There are several conditions under which jobs launched from Maestro or Canvas on Windows can fail.

-- Remote jobs can fail if the host name used
+Remote jobs can fail if the host name used in the

 schrodinger.hostsfile differs from that used when establishing passwordless ssh connection to the host.
 These two names must match.
 The simplest solution is to edit the

 If the job files are specified with a UNC path, jobs can fail with the error message